dotnet/msbuild/Building-Testing-and-Debugging.md

 # Building, Testing, and Debugging

 ## Required Software
-**Microsoft Visual Studio Ultimate 2015 Preview**
+**Microsoft Visual Studio 2015 **

 This version of MSBuild closely aligns to the version that ships with Visual Studio 2015.
-You may be able to build and debug with Visual Studio 2013, but using the latest preview release is recommended.
-You can download the preview release (**CTP6**) for free from [http://www.visualstudio.com/downloads/visual-studio-2015-ctp-vs](http://www.visualstudio.com/downloads/visual-studio-2015-ctp-vs).
+You may be able to build and debug with Visual Studio 2013, but using Visual Studio 2015 is recommended.
+You can download the community edition from [https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).
 > Please note this is intending as a standalone build engine, not integrated with Visual Studio.
 We may add support/documentation for that scenario if we see community interest for it.

 ## Getting the code